Skip to Content

 One of the exciting things about chemistry is that you begin to understand the world we live in, what everything is made of and how their properties can be changed.
 This could help you get involved in huge scientific breakthroughs and contribute to public debates on issues of global importance.

-For example Teflon, a plastic, can be used to line a frying pan while Gladwrap film, also plastic, will melt if you so much as put it near heat.
+For example Teflon, a plastic, can be used to line a frying pan while plastic food wrap, will melt if you so much as put it near heat.
 How are the two plastics composed to allow them to have quite different properties and uses?

 Massey University BSc (Chemistry) major provides a full foundation in all aspects of chemistry.
 In addition to the fundamentals there is sufficient flexibility that you can add in additional ‘flavours’ such as chemical biology, chemical synthesis and materials/nanoscience at Manawatu or computational, environmental and biological chemistry at Auckland.

-Match your degree with a second major or minor (e.g. in mathematicis, nutrition or genetics) to develop a unique blend of skills that will set you apart from the rest.
+Match your degree with a second major or minor (e.g. in mathematics, nutrition or genetics) to develop a unique blend of skills that will set you apart from the rest.

 You’ll carry out analytical projects applying broad-based chemistry knowledge to solve real-world problems.